MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-mobile-optimized-report-initial-layout.md

 Once you've placed a visual on the canvas, resize it if necessary by dragging the handles that appear around the edge of the visual when you select it.
 To maintain the visual's aspect ratio while resizing, press the **Shift** key while dragging the resize handles.

-Each time you drag a visual onto the canvas, it is added on its own layer on top of any other visuals that are already on the canvas.
+Each time you drag a visual onto the canvas, it's added on its own layer on top of any other visuals that are already on the canvas.
 Visuals can be layered one on top of the other to create interactive reports using bookmarks, or to build attractive reports by layering visuals over images.
 Use the [Selection pane](power-bi-create-mobile-optimized-report-order-layers.md) to change the layering order of the visuals.

 The image below illustrates dragging and dropping visuals from the page visuals pane onto the canvas, as well as resizing and overlaying some of them.